loresoft/loresoft.github.io/content/post/2007-08-13-Caching-the-results-from-LinqDataSource.md

----
-layout: post
-dateCreated: 8/13/2007 3:24:00 PM
-title: Caching the results from LinqDataSource
-tags:
-- Snippets
-- Linq
----
++++
+date = '2007-08-13T15:24:00-05:00'
+title = 'Caching the results from LinqDataSource' url = 'Caching-the-results-from-LinqDataSource' tags = ['snippets', 'linq', 'caching'] categories = ['Examples'] author = 'LoreSoft' description = 'LinqCacheDataSource class for caching LINQ query results in ASP.NET applications.'
++++

-I wanted to be able to cache the results of a query from the LinqDataSource that was used in multiple places on the page.&nbsp; I whipped up this little class to do the work of caching for me.&nbsp; The class, LinqCacheDataSource, handles the Selecting and Selected events.&nbsp; The Selected handler inserts the result of the query into cache.&nbsp; The Selecting handler gets the result from the cache.&nbsp; If it doesn't find the result, the query runs as normal.&nbsp; The caching will only work for selecting data.&nbsp; It works great for dropdowns and other fairly static data.
+I wanted to be able to cache the results of a query from the LinqDataSource that was used in multiple places on the page.
+I whipped up this little class to do the work of caching for me.
+The class, LinqCacheDataSource, handles the Selecting and Selected events.
+The Selected handler inserts the result of the query into cache.
+The Selecting handler gets the result from the cache.
+If it doesn't find the result, the query runs as normal.
+The caching will only work for selecting data.
+It works great for dropdowns and other fairly static data.

 The Code ...